Yuvi-App/Yu-CrossHermit/README.md

 - Ensure the game runs smoothly on Win10 and new hardware
 - Scale up Textures
 - Translate the important stuff to enjoy the game
+- Reimport Assest for translation purposes
 - Enable Debug Mode (if possible)
 - Everything else is extra

 **Completed Work**
 - No CD Check
 - Window Mode and all 4:3 Resolutions (unlikely ill be able to patch in 16:9)
+- All Assets are Extracted

 ![Windows Mode Working](https://s3.yuvi.app/GamePreservation/CrossHermit/github-files/chwindows.png)